How to have a smooth Divorce – Get past the Financial disclosure

 Why are financial disclosures required during divorce?

-Such disclosures are designed to protect spouses during separation negotiations.
+Such financial disclosures are designed to protect spouses during separation negotiations.
 They offer the chance for the spouses to show they are prepared to be open and transparent, and to prove they aren’t trying to hide any assets or debts from the other party.

 Your lawyer will be able to give you details but, typically, all of the following are required to be provided as part of financial disclosure: